+Recommendation:

-Recommendation: The Planning Department recommends granting approval of the road names Ivy Ridge Road, Elm Tree Court, and Black Bear Court and granting approval of subdivision First Plat for Morgan Ridge Conservation Subdivision Phase 2 with the following conditions:
+The Planning Department and Planning Board by 8-1-1 vote recommends granting approval of the road names Ivy Ridge Road, Elm Tree Court, and Black Bear Court and granting approval of subdivision First Plat for Morgan Ridge Conservation Subdivision Phase 2 with the following conditions:

-- 1. Approval of the First Plat shall be valid for a period of twelve (12) months following the date of approval by the Board of Commissioners and the Construction Plan approval shall be valid for a period of twenty-four (24) months from the date of approval by the Technical Review Committee or Board of Commissioners. - 2.
+- 1. The Final Plat shall show the removal of the Dry-Basic Oak-Hickory forest labeled 9.4 acres. - 2.
+The Final Plat shall show a 150' wide buffer along the Upland Depression Swamp. - 3.
+Approval of the First Plat shall be valid for a period of twelve (12) months following the date of approval by the Board of Commissioners and the Construction Plan approval shall be valid for a period of twenty-four (24) months from the date of approval by the Technical Review Committee or Board of Commissioners. - 4.
 Prior to final plat recordation, the county attorney shall review and approve the form of the Management Plan, the Declaration of Covenants and Restrictions, and the deed for the Conservation Space.